cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 "
 ```

-**11.** Enter the `~/potenco/build` directory and use the following command to build your own application.
+**11**&nbsp;&nbsp;Enter the `~/potenco/build` directory and use the following command to build your own application.
 Example output is shown below the command:

 ```
 $ ~/potenco/build$ bitbake app